 |Crude Oil||The making of distillates, isolates, and hash oils||The post-extraction decarboxylation of crude should take place after winterization and before distillation.
 Molecular distillation requires THCA be converted to THC because the two cannabinoids have different boiling points.
 In other words, to distill THC or CBD, the two must be present during distillation.|

 Of course, there are many variations to the processes and methods surrounding when to activate your THC product and ingredients.
-Understanding the benefits and drawbacks to each method will help ensure you choose the best time to decarboxylate your cannabis.
+Understanding the benefits and drawbacks of each method will help ensure you choose the best time to decarboxylate your cannabis.

 How to Decarboxylate Cannabis on a Commercial Scale